-Valentine’s Day Nutella Brownies are over-the-top rich, creamy and dreamy!
-They are full of heart — and that heart is literally full of Nutella.
+Gluten-Free Nutella Brownies are over-the-top rich, creamy and dreamy!
+Perfect for Valentine’s Day, they’re full of heart — and that heart is literally full of Nutella.
 There’s chocolate, hazelnut and a little love in every mouth-watering morsel!
 This is one of the best Nutella recipes ever!“You can’t make everybody happy, you’re not a jar of Nutella.”

 -I don’t know who said this, but think it’s funny.

-How to Make Adorable Valentine’s Day Nutella Brownies
+How to Make Adorable Valentine’s Day Gluten-Free Nutella Brownies

 - Separate the eggs.